Mansi242401/SQL-Ecommerce-data-analysis/Traffic_source_analysis.md

 I am going to increase our bids on desktop.
 When we bid higher, we will rank higher in the auctions.
 So i think your insights here should lead to a sales boost.

+**5. Gsearch device level trends**

+After your device-level analysis of conversion rates, we realized desktop was doing well, so we bid our **gsearch nonbrand desktop campaigns** up on 2012-05-19.

+Could you pull **weekly trends for both desktop and mobile** so we can see the impact on volume?

+We can use 2012-04-15 until the bid change as a baseline.